Opportunistic QKD: Exploiting Idle Capacity of Classical WDM Systems: Introduction

 Interestingly, modern optical networks are typically provisioned with capacities that reliably handle peak traffic but significantly exceed average traffic demands, and network utilization exhibits pronounced temporal variations, including strong diurnal patterns \cite{wlodarczyk2024machine, huang2007spare, drakos2012performance}.
 This average underutilization presents an opportunity to opportunistically allocate unused \gls{wdm} channels for \gls{qkd} without compromising classical service quality.
 In this context, quantum key generation can be dynamically scheduled during periods of low classical traffic, while maintaining strict priority for classical communication.

 In similar context, previous work has addressed the concept of \emph{generating entanglement while idle (GEWI)}, modelling a quantum link which prioritizes data traffic with opportunistic entanglement assistance for data transfer over entanglement generation \cite{gewi}.
+This methodology was investigated by integrating quantum simulators, such as QuNetSim, with network emulation environments like ComNetsEmu, thereby enabling the study of near-term protocols that exploit stored entanglement to enhance data transmission performance. \cite{diadamo2021integrating}.

-Later work \cite{besser2023reliability} studied the special case of secret key budget from a statistical perspective to analyze the fundamental trade-offs between system reliability and transmission latency.
+Later work \cite{besser2023reliability} studied the special case of secret-key budget from a statistical perspective to analyze the fundamental trade-offs between system reliability and transmission latency.

 In this work, we demonstrate that, under realistic traffic conditions, sufficient transmission opportunities exist to generate substantial quantum key material.
 These keys can be accumulated in buffer pools and subsequently used for securing latency-sensitive and mission-critical communications.
 Moreover, we analyze the temporal dynamics of the quantum key buffer and identify a fundamental trade-off between the duration of uninterrupted service—defined as the reliability horizon—and the subsequent recovery latency.
 By modeling the buffer as a stochastic regenerative process subject to diurnal trends and long-range-dependent (LRD) classical traffic, we characterize the first-passage time to depletion.
 This framework provides a robust method for network operators to optimize buffer reset levels in alignment with specific Service Level Agreements (SLAs), ensuring high-availability, quantum-secure communication across various traffic conditions.